NBCC (India) Limited

-NBCC (India) Limited is a public sector undertaking (PSU) company under the Ministry of Housing and Urban Affairs, Government of India.
+NBCC (India) Limited is a public sector undertaking under the Ministry of Housing and Urban Affairs, Government of India.

 The central public sector undertakings' present areas of operations are categorised into three main segments; (i) project management consultancy (PMC), including redevelopment of government properties, (ii) engineering, procurement and construction (EPC) and (iii) real estate development.

-NBCC acquired a 100% stake in Mini Ratna hospital consultancy firm Hospital Services Consultancy Corporation Limited (HSCC) from the Ministry of Health and Family Welfare on 6 November 2018.
-The organization acquired over 51% stake in Hindustan Steelworks Construction Limited (HSCL), a PSU under the Ministry of Steel, in 2017.

-NBCC is headquartered in the city of New Delhi, India and it has 31 regional offices across India.
-The projects undertaken by the company are located across India and in other countries such as Iraq, Libya, Nepal, Mauritius, Turkey, Botswana, Maldives, Yemen, Oman, UAE, Dubai and Africa.
-The organization has executed several landmark projects that include re-development of government properties, construction of roads, railway stations, hospitals and medical colleges, institutions, offices, bridges, and industrial & environmental structures.
+NBCC is headquartered in the city of Delhi, India and it has 35 regional offices across India.
+The projects undertaken by the company are located across India and in other countries such as Iraq, Libya, Nepal, Mauritius, Turkey, Botswana, Maldives, Yemen, Oman, UAE.It has executed several landmark projects that include re-development of government properties, construction of roads, railway stations, hospitals and medical colleges, institutions, offices, bridges, and industrial & environmental structures.

 NBCC is designated as the implementing agency for executing projects under the Atal Mission for Rejuvenation and Urban Transformation (AMRUT), Pradhan Mantri Gram Sadak Yojna (PMGSY), Solid Waste Management (SWM) and developmental work in North Eastern Region.

-NBCC is also working as a PMC for the redevelopment of Pragati Maidan of the India Trade Promotion Organisation.
 A number of Central Government ministries and various state governments have been utilizing the services of NBCC as their extended engineering arm.